cmkobel/cmkobel.github.io/_pages/cv.md

   - Conference talks and outreach.
     - Oral presentations at AusME 2022, CGIF 2024, AHC 2024.
   - International collaborations.
-    - Visiting researcher at ACE (University of Queensland), CMR (Queensland University of Technology), Livestock (Commonwealth Scientific and Industrial Research Organisation), CEH (University of Copenhagen).
+    - Visiting researcher at Australian Centre for Ecogenomics (University of Queensland), Centre for Microbial Research (Queensland University of Technology), Livestock (Commonwealth Scientific and Industrial Research Organisation), Center for Evolutionary Hologenomics (University of Copenhagen).
-  - Development of teaching material and bioinformatic training of Master's students.
+  - Training Master's students in metagenomic informatics.
     - BIO326 “Genomsekvensering; verktøy og analyser” 2023-2024, Development of dry-lab course material and exercises.
   - Independent and original conceptualization and completion of scientific projects.
   - Software engineering, containerization and distribution.